 Dr. Walker has received a National Endowment for the Arts Fellowship and eight Pennsylvania Council on the Arts Fellowships.

-The b.f. maiz Center, named after the late poet b.f. maiz, exists to continue and to amplify his lifelong concerns with poetry, peace and poetic justice.
-This speaker is invited to campus as part of the b.f. maiz Center’s activities.
+The b.f. maiz Center, named after the late poet b.f. maiz, continues to magnify the poet’s lifelong concerns with poetry, peace and poetic justice.
+Dr. Walker is invited to campus as part of the b.f. maiz Center’s activities.